Astro-Sean/escatter/README.md

 > [!IMPORTANT]
+> Understand the output for the code before applying models to data

 Although scattering can produce very broad profiles when you assume high optical depths, you have to account for diffusion times. i.e. has a transient evolved for long enough for such photons to diffusion to optical thin regions.
 Typically Type IIn SNe will show such features post peak (after a few weeks post explosion), constaining the optical depth.

 The diffusion time for a photon traveling through a medium with a certain optical depth, and assuming a random walk, is given by the following equation:

  $$ t_d = \frac{R^2 \tau}{c} $$

  where:
 - \( t_d \) is the diffusion time,
 - \( R \) is the characteristic length scale of the medium,